shanik1320/readme_generator/README.md

 ## Description

-With this app the user will be able to make a good README file just by answering some questions
+With this app the user will be able to make a README file just by answering some questions

 * What is your GitHub username?
+* What is the name of your project?
+* How would you describe your project?
+* What do you need to install your project?
+* How would you be using the app?
+* What license does your project need?
+* What does a user need to know to contribute to the project?
+* What command should be run to test?
+* How can the user use your repo?

 ## Installation